 You can also set aside a small budget for ordering food or splurging on other indulgences, such as mini-massages or trips to the batting cage.

-5. Murder Mystery
+8. Murder Mystery Party

 Folks love a good whodunnit.
 By playing a murder mystery, you transform the entire office into a lifesize game of Clue.
 Many companies offer pre-made murder mystery scripts that you and your staff can re-enact.
 Though you could acquire props and costumes to create a more immersive atmosphere, at minimum you will need characters, clues, and enough players to make the game a challenge.